-- 1.5.1 We limit the offer of resubmission tasks according to the number of units you have Fails for when the assessment board meets to confirm marks. - 1.5.2 An assessment board can give a Year 0 student a resubmission task for one or two units you have failed.
-If you have Fails in all three Year 0 units when the assessment board meets, the board will decide on your academic progress.
+- 1.5.1 We limit the offer of resubmission tasks according to; - the number of units you have Fails for when the assessment board meets to confirm marks. - 1.5.2 An assessment board can give a Year 0 student a resubmission task for one unit you have failed.
+If you have Fails in both Year 0 units when the assessment board meets, the board will decide on your academic progress.
 The board will decide either: - to ask you to repeat the whole year with attendance; or - to terminate your place on the course.